npg70/galbreath-old/people/galbreath-peter-1766.md

 Sometimes claimed that both died a month apart in 1837 in Gigha - [ScotlandsPeople](https://www.scotlandspeople.gov.uk/view-image/nrs_opr_records/6828955?image=36), with Peter age 82 (abt 1755) and Martha at age 77 (abt 1760).

+Acoording to baptismal records of children he was a sailor in Campbeltown.

 Children of Peter and Margaret (Galbreath) Galbreath:[^children]

 1. *John Galbreath*, bp.
 4 Jan 1792[^john-birth]